mynhardtburger/recon/README.md

 recon.is_right_unique  # bool.
 Are there duplicate records within the `right_on` field? recon.relationship  # 1:1, 1:m, m:1 or m:m relationship between datasets

-# Output methods
+# Output methods:
-# `recon_components` parameter is an ordered list of any of the property names. "all" is a shorthand for most properties
+# `recon_components` parameter is an ordered list of any of the DataFrame property names.
+# "all" is a shorthand for most properties.
 recon.info()  # Prints a summary of recon results recon.to_stdout(recon_components=["all"]) # Prints all recon results to console recon.to_xlsx(path="recon_results.xlsx", recon_components=["all"]) # Saves all recon results to xlsx